simonbertrand

 Enhancing readability

-Low contrast and small text made the content harder to read for users with vision challenges
+Low contrast and small text made the content harder to read for users with vision challenges.

-Improved contrast and larger text enhance readability and accessibility
+Improved contrast and larger text enhance readability and accessibility.

-Redesigning the Home Screen
+Redesigning the Home

 Optimizing Explore